udaysharmadev/Hackathon-Starter-Pack-Complete-Guide-Roadmap/README.md

 ---

 ## Star this repository

-If this repo helps you move faster, star it so other builders can find it too.
+> ⭐ If this helps you, star the repo.
+It helps more students discover it.